MarcAlx/Modelio-SUCN/README.md

 - .catalog for menu configuration

 ##5.
 Usage - Modelio setup
-Warning : do not press 'Import' before project selection.
-If you do this you will get an exception and you won't be able to import SUCN unless you restart Modelio
+**/!\ do not press 'Import' before project selection.
+If you do this you will get an exception and you won't be able to import SUCN unless you restart Modelio**
 - Launch Modelio
 - File menu -> switch workspace
 - Choose 'Modelio-SUCN' folder